mikrdgz/recharge-docs/docs/submitting-order-api.md

  ## Processing prepaid orders

- The worflow for syncing prepaid subscription products to your external system differs from syncing regular subscription orders.
+ The workflow for syncing prepaid subscription products to your external system differs from syncing regular subscription orders.
 With prepaids, customers are paying up front for multiple shipments.

  ![prepaid orders](assets/images/processing-prepaid.png)